Sampling-Based Motion Planning on Sequenced Manifolds

 \subsection{Outer Loop: Initializing the Next Subproblem}

 After the inner loop of \smp~completes, a new tree is initialized in steps \ref{alg:newtreeinit_start}--\ref{alg:newtreeinit_end} with all the intersection nodes in $V_\t{goal}$ and their costs so far.
-Initializing a new tree only with the intersection nodes has the advantage that subsequent planning steps focus on these relevant nodes, which results in a lower computation time and more goal-directed growing of the tree towards the next manifold.
 To keep the tree structure, we add a synthetic root node $q_\t{root}$ as parent node for all intersection nodes (\fig \ref{fig:tree_init}).
 In line \ref{alg:next_freespace}, the free configuration space is updated based on the reached intersection node.
 Convergence of the algorithm can be defined in various ways.
 We typically set an upper limit to the number of nodes or provide a time limit for the inner loop.
 After reaching the convergence criteria, the algorithm returns the path with the lowest cost that reached the goal manifold $M_{n+1}$.